javiserna/Rotation-models-CTTS/readme.md

 **Example Usage:**

 Begin by decompressing this repository.
-Next, open an IPython console and execute the provided code directly or create a new .py file, copy the content, and run it within the main repository directory.
+Next, open an IPython console within the main repository directory and execute the above code directly or create a new .py file in the repository folder, copy the above content, and run it.

 ~~~python
 import Rotational_models_CTTS